PawanBishnoi9383/digit_exchange/README.md

 ## Note
 - Float Amount Will Converted In Integers
-- Negative Amount Results In General String i.e -123 to One Hundred Three
+- Negative Amount Results In General String i.e -123 to One Hundred Twenty Three
 - Amount Upto 13 Digits Converted To String
 - Coversion Process Uses Only Indian Currency Units